Silver Lake, Los Angeles: HIV/AIDS epidemic

 As the HIV/AIDS epidemic gripped the US in the 1980s, tensions between gay men and the Los Angeles Police Department escalated.
 Several LGBT activists in Silver Lake claimed they felt unsafe reporting hate crimes against them to the police, who they felt harbored anti-LGBT sentiments.
 Their complaints grew to the point that then-City Council member Michael Woo advocated establishing a hotline to relay information to police indirectly and compile statistics on the frequency of gay-bashings.
 Some bath houses, which acted as social spaces for gay men, were shut down by the city government in an effort to curb the spread of the virus.
 The ensuing controversy reflected a nationwide debate about whether this type of action constituted public health policy or perpetuation of discrimination against the LGBT community.

 Circus of Books was a bookstore and gay pornography shop that was notable as a gay cruising spot in the 1980s.

+The 1993 documentary Silverlake Life: The View from Here recorded the experience of a gay couple diagnosed with HIV.